AntennaPod/antennapod.github.io/_blog/2020-06-04-Getting to a new icon.md

 ## Financial thank-you

-As a project without official structure or own funds, proper compensation wont be possible.
+As a project without official structure or own funds, proper compensation won't be possible.
 However, as to support open source designers, Keunes would like to offer € 25 to those selected in the first round, plus € 50 to the selected logo.
 Designers may also decline the offer, in which case their financial thank-you will be donated to the [Open Source Design initiative](https://opencollective.com/opensourcedesign).

 Of course you'd be acknowledged by name on the site and in the app's 'About' section.

 ## Interested?
 Contact us!

 Thank you for considering support to this open source app!
-Reply to the [ad on opensourcedesign.net](https://opensourcedesign.net/jobs/jobs/2020-05-26-new-logo-to-go-with-major-app-update) or get in touch at [email adress removed].
+Reply to the [ad on opensourcedesign.net](https://opensourcedesign.net/jobs/jobs/2020-05-26-new-logo-to-go-with-major-app-update) or get in touch at [email address removed].